user-no-18/Financial-Dashboard/README.md

 A lightweight REST API built with Node.js and Express for tracking personal or organizational finances.
 It handles income/expense records, gives you dashboard-level summaries (monthly trends, category breakdowns, recent activity), and has a basic role-based access system so not everyone can go around deleting things.

 Data is stored in SQLite .
+I added Swagger using AI for better API  understanding .
 ---

 ## What it does